421963

 Is Now The Time?

-Jack in the Box may have had a good quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.
+Jack in the Box may have had a favorable quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.

 We cheer for all companies serving consumers, but in the case of Jack in the Box, we'll be cheering from the sidelines.
-Although its revenue growth has been good over the last four years, its falling restaurant base has made it challenging to grow revenue.
-And while its sturdy operating margins show it has disciplined expense controls, the downside is its projected EPS for the next year is lacking.
+Although its revenue growth has been good over the last five years, its falling restaurant base has made it challenging to grow revenue.
+And while its solid ROIC suggests it has grown profitably in the past, the downside is its poor same-store sales performance has been a headwind.

-Jack in the Box's price-to-earnings ratio based on the next 12 months is 11.1x.
-While we've no doubt one can find things to like about Jack in the Box, we think there are better opportunities elsewhere in the market.
-We don't see many reasons to get involved at the moment.
+Jack in the Box's price-to-earnings ratio based on the next 12 months is 7.9x.
+While there are some things to like about Jack in the Box and its valuation is reasonable, we think there are better opportunities elsewhere in the market right now.

 To get the best start with StockStory, check out our most recent stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.